“You shall keep my Sabbaths and reverence my sanctuary: I am the Lord.”

 The great cathedrals of the Reformation era also conveyed a sense of the majesty of God.
 Their lofty sanctuaries and towering steeples were designed to draw the eye upward in worship.
 Their stained glass windows and murals portrayed the mighty deeds of God and their hymns proclaimed the great doctrines of the faith.

-The thought behind seeker friendly worship was to make church more accessible to outsiders.
-The actual result has been to make it a less hospitable place for God.
+The thought behind seeker friendly worship is to make church more accessible to outsiders.
+The actual result has been to make it a less honorable place for God.
 When Jesus saw how the Jews had perverted the worship of God by turning the temple into a marketplace, he exclaimed, “It is written, My house shall be a house of prayer, but you have made it a den of robbers” (Mk 11:17).
 They had made what was holy commonplace by conducting commerce there.
 In so doing they had profaned the name of the Lord.
 Instead of vendors selling animals for sacrifice, modern megachurches contain coffee shops and book stores and play grounds for children.
-They too have turned the house of the Lord into a den of thieves.
+They too have made the house of the Lord commonplace.

 Certainly we cannot call God’s house a house of prayer because very little prayer takes place there anymore.
 So go to a small group for prayer, you say.
 How much prayer takes place at your small group?
 How much serious study of the Bible do you do?
 Or do you mostly study other books by Christian authors?
 If your experience is anything like mine, you don’t learn much about God’s word in a small group and you sure don’t do a lot of prayer there.
 Again, it is a casual environment that was designed for the comfort of the participants and not to lift up Christ in worship.

 Somewhere along the line we decided that the faithful preaching of the word of God and the work of the Holy Spirit were not enough to bring sinners to faith in Christ.
 We thought it necessary to make the place of worship more user friendly, the message more comforting, and the demands of the faith less burdensome.
 As a result, the church today is full of tares and chaff, people who have made a profession of faith but have no desire to follow Christ.
-The church has been so compromised that society can no longer distinguish the Christians anymore.
-They look no different from anyone else.
-So instead of winning the lost, the church has lost its own soul.
+The church has been so compromised that society can no longer distinguish believers from unbelievers anymore.
+So instead of winning lost souls, the church has lost its own soul.